Site Under Construction

 ScanMeg Inc of Québec, Canada, manufacture photocells and scanners that are specially designed for - and ideally suited to - the tough environment and reliability demands of sawmills and similar industries.
 No other sensor company has so single mindedly focused on developing special sensors for just one industry category - the lumber (timber) industries.

-As a consequence of an ongoing commitment to R&D, ScanMeg have created a broad range of very rugged and unique sensing and measuring sensors for numerous sawmill applications.
-Many of their products, such as the P-type Area Photocells, have, for example, revolutionised control of log gaps in debarkers, chipper-canters, twin & quad reducer primary and secondary breakdown machines, and in the drymill where board gap control is absolutely critical, particularly in the modern planermill where planing feed speeds are commonly very high.
+Due to an ongoing commitment to R&D, ScanMeg have created a broad range of unique and very rugged sensing and measuring sensors for numerous sawmill applications.
+Many of their products, such as the P-type Area Photocells, have, for example, revolutionised control of log gaps in debarkers, chipper-canters, twin & quad reducer primary and secondary breakdown machines This is also the case and in drymills, where board gap control is absolutely critical, particularly in the modern planermill where planing feed speeds are commonly very high.

 But the ScanMeg product range also extends to include IR light curtain scanners, and a number laser single-point and laser-line sensors.
 These sensors feature the same ease of setup and connectivity as the P-type Area Photocell.
 Mill applications using ScanMeg sensors are very simple for your mill electricians to install, configure, and to integrate with the mill PLC.